 Wearing any old pants for a hiking trip can quickly become a big mistake.
 Jeans are much too restrictive.
 Certain types of fabric are just bad choices for spending time in the woods where weather and situations can change rapidly.

-That’s why I’m going to help you learn what to look for in hiking pants.
+That’s why I’m going to help you learn what to look for in ladies hiking pants and suggest a few top performers.

-Quick Answer: The 7 Best Hiking Pants for Women
+Quick Answer: The 7 Best Rated Hiking Pants For Women

 - prAna Women’s Regular Inseam Halle Pant